 Biography of Freddie Mercury

 Farrokh, which translates from Farsi as "lucky one," Bulsara was born on September 5, 1946, in Stone Town, Zanzibar.
-Today it is part of the Republic of Tanzania, but in those years Zanzibar was a "puppet" state under the protectorate of the British Empire.His father, Bomi, was an accountant at the Supreme Court of England and Wales and earned a good living, so the family was well provided for.
+Today it's part of Tanzania, but back then Zanzibar was a "puppet" state under British protection.His father, Bomi, worked as an accountant at the Supreme Court of England and Wales and earned a good living, so the family was well off.
 His mother, Jer Bulsara, took care of the children: Farrokh and his sister Kashmira, who was six years younger.

-In 1963, when Farrokh was 16, Zanzibar gained independence, and the family started having problems with the local population.
+In 1963, when Farrokh was 16, Zanzibar gained independence, and the family began having problems with the local population.
 Bomi had a British passport, so the family, along with Farrokh, decided to move to Britain and settled in Feltham, a suburb of London.Most of Farrokh's classmates spoke English.
 It was difficult for them to pronounce his real name, so 'Farrokh' quickly transformed into 'Freddie''

 Early Steps to Fame